Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 VVS1 Diamonds rank higher than VVS2 on the Diamond Clarity chart and are the closest to being an internally flawless diamond, which is incredibly rare.
 The inclusions found in VVS1 diamonds are not visible at all under 10x magnification.
 Only under a powerful microscope can any inclusions in a VVS1 be seen by a trained eye.

 A few aspects of inclusions are reviewed when a lab professional is determining how to grade the diamond.
 For one, graders watch for the size of the inclusion.
 In other words, if the inclusion is larger and can be seen under 10x magnification, then the diamond would be categorized lower than VVS1.
-This VVS1 sample diamond demonstrates that VVS1 size inclusions aren’t visible at this level of magnification.
+This VVS1 sample diamond from James Allen demonstrates that VVS1 size inclusions aren’t visible at this level of magnification.

 Graders also look for the number of inclusions in a diamond.
 The more inclusions that are readily seen—not necessarily the number that exist—the lower the grade.